dirac-institute/sorcha/docs/index.rst

    For a more detailed description of ``Sorcha`` and how it works, please see Merritt et al. (submiited) and Holman et al. (submitted).

 .. warning::
-   This documentation site and the software package it describes are under review..
-DO NOT USE this for science purposes just yet.
+   This documentation site and the software package it describes are under review.
+    We will release v1.0 on conda-forge and pip when the papers are accepted.
 Please wait until we release version 1.0.